zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

     AND d.bagInfo.flightLegs.flightNo =ANY "BM204";
     </copy>
     ````
+    This will grab basic information on bags that were on flight BM715 and BM204.

     ````
     <copy>
     SELECT d.fullName, d.contactPhone, d.ticketNo , d.bagInfo.flightLegs.flightNo as bagInfo
     FROM   demo d
-    WHERE  d.bagInfo.flightLegs.flightNo =ANY "BM715"
+    WHERE  d.bagInfo.flightLegs.flightNo =ANY "BM604"
-    AND    d.bagInfo.flightLegs.flightNo =ANY "BM204"
+    AND    d.bagInfo.flightLegs.flightNo =ANY "BM667"
     AND    size(d.bagInfo.flightLegs) = 2;
     </copy>
     ````
+    This will grab basic information on bags that were on flight BM604 and BM667 and the total journey was 2 legs.

 5. Write new queries to answer the following questions.
 This should give an appreciation of the types of queries that can be written against Oracle NoSQL Database Cloud Service.